 President’s Award.
-This is an award, designated by the President of the IRA, to recognize a person, program or effort of significance and does not require committee criteria or approval.
+This award is designated by the President of the IRA to recognize a person, program or effort of significance and does not require committee criteria or approval.

 Schedule a monthly Newsletter for distribution to the membership via email.
 Coordinate feature articles, links to news items, information about scheduled events within the state or neighboring states, links to other environmental organization’s activities.
-Solicit op-ed articles if appropriate covering current events or legislative efforts.
-Write up content, submit to Administrative Coordinator to post on the website or send to membership via eblast.
+Solicit op-ed articles, if appropriate, covering current events or legislative efforts.
+Write up content, submit to Administrative Coordinator to post on the website and/or send to membership via eblast.

-Assist to promote planned IRA events, such as workshops, conferences, and Annual Meeting.
-Compose press releases if appropriate.
+Assist to promote planned IRA events, such as workshops, conferences and Annual Meeting.
+Compose press releases / eblasts as appropriate.

 Maintain Facebook and Twitter postings.